 top of page

-Climbing the iconic steps where Sylvester Stallone would train in the future for his role in the film Rocky, I attended classes at the Philadelphia Museum of Art and marveled at the phenomenal work of legendary artists displayed in the galleries.
+A little history . . .
+Climbing the iconic steps where Sylvester Stallone where trained for his role in the film Rocky, I attended classes at the Philadelphia Museum of Art and marveled at the phenomenal work of legendary artists displayed in the galleries.
 I took additional painting and drawing classes at the Moore Institute of Art where I received a scholarship for additional studies.

-In the late 70s, I moved to Maryland.
-Shortly thereafter—and unexpectedly—my inner singer (who knew?) emerged from the closet, and I put away my brushes and paints and embarked on a long and amazing career in music.
-I have had the pleasure of recording and performing with world-class musicians at premier venues in the Mid-Atlantic region and abroad. www.gailmarten.com/music
+Then I moved to Columbia, Maryland, and I soon—and unexpectedly—discovered that I had a talent as a singer.
+Wow!
+Who saw that coming?
+My focus shifted away from visual art to music, and I embarked on a 30-year career as a jazz vocalist.
+I put away my brushes and paints and embarked on a long and amazing career in music.
+I have had the pleasure of recording and performing with world-class musicians at premier venues in the Mid-Atlantic region and abroad.
+I recorded several CDs, receiving several prestigious awards for my original lyrics and music.

 I also began a graphic design business, and continue to design websites and promotional materials for the music industry, non-profits and business clients. www.jazzpalette.com